lilaspourpre/acl-2020/_pages/program/workshops.md

 *Organizers: Xin Wang, Jesse Thomason, Ronghang Hu, Xinlei Chen, Peter Anderson, Qi Wu, Asli Celikyilmaz, Jason Baldridge and William Yang Wang*

 ### [AutoSimTrans](https://autosimtrans.github.io)
-The 1st Workshop on Automatic Simultaneous translation: challenges, recent advances,and future directions <br/>
+The 1st Workshop on Automatic Simultaneous Translation: challenges, recent advances,and future directions <br/>
-*Organizers: Hua Wu, Colin Cherry, Jiatao Gu, Liang Huang, Zhongjun He, Mark Liberman and Yang Liu*
+*Organizers: Hua Wu, Colin Cherry, James Cross, Liang Huang, Zhongjun He, Mark Liberman and Yang Liu*

 ### BEA
 The 15th Workshop on Innovative Use of NLP for Building Educational Applications.
 The BEA Workshop is a leading venue for NLP innovation in educational applications and one of the largest one-day workshops in ACL. <br/>